kapiljain14/Data-Generator-Python/README.md

 ## Configuration of Application
 In resource folder there is one configuation file(input_info.json).
 This file having two main key:
-1. data_info: This is having all fields/columns  and its value related information need to be generated.
+1. * [data_info] : This is having all fields/columns  and its value related information need to be generated.
-2. meta_info: This is having informations as following:
+2. * [meta_info] : This is having informations as following:
               1. No. of rows
               2. data generation location.
               3. file format in which data need to be generate.